Luuuuuig/Bachelor-End-Project/docs/process/Process_Cleaned_V1.0.md

 # 4. Detailed workflow stages

-## 4.1 Purchasing need enters the process

-Two main routes have been observed.
+## 4.1 Purchasing need enters the process-----Two main routes have been observed

 ### Route A — open purchasing requirement/demand already exists in Exact